vitekburda/gmailAIcalendar/README.md

    clasp push
    ```

-5. To deploy your project, first create a deployment:
+5. If you don't have a project yet, first create a deployment:

    ```bash
    clasp deploy --description "Your deployment description"